janardanchavan/Docker-MySQL-Wordpress-Project/README.md

-# Docker-MySQL-Wordpress-Project
-Docker project with MySQL and WordPress
+# Docker project with MySQL and WordPress

 Hi All,